CRN 50756, Section 01, 3.0 credit hours

 If you experience any difficulties in Desire2Learn or Microsoft Teams, please email or call The HUB at [email protected] or (678) 466-HELP.
 You will need to provide the date and time of the problem, your SWAN username, the name of the course that you are attempting to access or Teams meeting, and your instructor's name.

-There are two kinds of assignments in the course: Discussion Posts and Annotations.
+There are three kinds of assignments in the course: Discussion Posts; Podcast Quizzes; and Annotations.
 Refer to those pages for details.
-As mentioned below, you will also want to review the page, Grading & Submitting Assignments.

 Discussion Posts — 20%